pnieves2019/MAELASviewer/README.md

 WHAT IS MAELASviewer?
 -------------------------

 MAELASviewer is an online tool to visualize magnetostriction.
-This interactive applet shows the magnetostriction for some crystal systems.
-You can visualize the relative length change of the material along an arbitrary direction as a function of the external magnetic field and magnetostrictive coefficients.
+This interactive applet simulates the field-induced magnetostriction (Joule effect and Wiedemann effect).

 ------------------------
 ONLINE APP